NimbleStorage/ansinimble/README.md

 * Requires an HPE Nimble Storage array with NimbleOS 3.3+
 * Requires Ansible 2.2.3+ with the jmespath Python package installed (please see deprecation notes on Ansible 2.5 below)
+* Requires the `sshpass` package to be installed on the Ansible host if using the `group cli` task

 ### Cloud Volumes
 Host requirements are less stringent for Cloud Volumes.
 The Linux Connection Manager found on the Cloud Volumes portal needs to be installed but there is a task that can do that for you.